Wolf3s/xbmc4xbox-python/python/Doc/glossary.rst

       dictionaries.
 There are the local, global and built-in namespaces as well as nested namespaces in objects (in methods).
 Namespaces support modularity by preventing naming conflicts.
-For instance, the functions :func:`__builtin__.open` and :func:`os.open` are distinguished by their namespaces.
+For instance, the functions :func:`builtins.open` and :func:`os.open` are distinguished by their namespaces.
 Namespaces also aid readability and maintainability by making it clear which module implements a function.
-For instance, writing :func:`random.seed` or :func:`itertools.izip` makes it clear that those functions are implemented by the :mod:`random` and :mod:`itertools` modules, respectively.
+For instance, writing :func:`random.seed` or :func:`itertools.islice` makes it clear that those functions are implemented by the :mod:`random` and :mod:`itertools` modules, respectively.

    nested scope
       The ability to refer to a variable in an enclosing definition.
 For instance, a function defined inside another function can refer to variables in the outer function.
-Note that nested scopes work only for reference and not for assignment which will always write to the innermost scope.
-In contrast, local variables both read and write in the innermost scope.
+Note that nested scopes by default work only for reference and not for assignment.
+Local variables both read and write in the innermost scope.
 Likewise, global variables read and write to the global namespace.
+The :keyword:`nonlocal` allows writing to outer scopes.

    new-style class
-      Any class which inherits from :class:`object`.
-This includes all built-in types like :class:`list` and :class:`dict`.
-Only new-style classes can use Python's newer, versatile features like :attr:`~object.__slots__`, descriptors, properties, and :meth:`__getattribute__`.
+      Old name for the flavor of classes now used for all class objects.
+In earlier Python versions, only new-style classes could use Python's newer, versatile features like :attr:`__slots__`, descriptors, properties,

-      More information can be found in :ref:`newstyle`.
+      :meth:`__getattribute__`, class methods, and static methods.

    object
       Any data with state (attributes or value) and defined behavior (methods).
 Also the ultimate base class of any :term:`new-style class`.

-   package
-      A Python :term:`module` which can contain submodules or recursively, subpackages.
-Technically, a package is a Python module with an ``__path__`` attribute.

    parameter
       A named entity in a :term:`function` (or method) definition that specifies an :term:`argument` (or in some cases, arguments) that the function can accept.
-There are four types of parameters:
+There are five types of parameters:

       * :dfn:`positional-or-keyword`: specifies an argument that can be passed either :term:`positionally <argument>` or as a :term:`keyword argument